 Qualified homebuyers have the opportunity to purchase a home that is appropriate for the size and composition of your household based on our current projects.
 Habitat does not build custom homes.
 To keep the homes affordable, Habitat cannot accept custom design requests, but homebuyers often have the opportunity to select home finishings such as flooring and cabinets.
 We do not offer home repairs for owner- or renter-occupied homes, nor do we provide grants for housing or home repairs.
 Habitat does not own or manage any rental properties.

 When land is available, new construction provides an opportunity to dramatically transform a block or neighborhood while also providing a high-quality home to a family in need of affordable housing.
-We cluster our new builds within focus neighborhoods to maximize impacts and, in recent years, have built primarily attached row homes that fit within the architectural history of their surroundings.
+We cluster our new builds within focus neighborhoods to maximize impacts and, in recent years, have primarily built attached row homes that fit within the architectural history of their neighborhood.
 Our new construction homes are built to current Energy Star standards and are also NGBS Green Certified at the Bronze level of the 2012 National Green Building Standard.

 Our community is rich with architectural history, including many buildings that have become blighted or abandoned.
 We identify buildings worth saving in our focus neighborhoods and, in most cases, use a full rehabilitation model in which we completely gut the home, replace all major systems and rebuild the interior into a high-quality home for a family in need of affordable housing.
-Habitat is fortunate to have partnered with both the Albany County Land Bank and the Troy Community Land Bank to bring back several blighted properties into productive use.
+Habitat is fortunate to have partnered with both the Albany County Land Bank and the Troy Community Land Bank to bring back several vacant properties into productive use.